echristhuraj/CubeSatDetumblingSimulator/README.md

 * The only actuators used in the detumbling algorithm are the 3 magnetorquers and the only sensors used are the magnetometer and the gyroscope (often packaged together in an inertial measurement unit (IMU)).
 Obviously, due to the nature of this being a non-HIL simulation, the sensor "measurements" are just direct functions of the simulator models with the addition of white Gaussian noise and constant bias.
 * Euler's method (RK-1) is used for iterative computations as opposed to something like Runge-Kutta 4 (RK-4) to prioritize computational speed over accuracy.
+The user may replace RK-1 computations with RK-4 (or other iterative methods) if higher accuracy is desired.

 ## References